 Design and durability

 Both the iPhone 11 Pro Max and the Samsung Galaxy Note 10 Plus offer beautiful designs — but they’re pretty different in their approach.
-The iPhone still has a notch, which most have come to accept, but it also has a polarizing triple-camera bump on the back.
+The iPhone still has a notch, which most have come to accept, but it also had a then-polarizing triple-camera bump on the back.
 Those issues aside though, it’s a classy phone.
-It’s built with frosted glass on the back, comes in some sleek colors including a new Midnight Green, and generally looks great.
-The Galaxy Note 10 Plus looks awesome too — it’s available in a range of beautiful colors, and it has a huge edge-to-edge display with a small hole-punch camera at the top.
+It’s built with frosted glass on the back, comes in some sleek colors including Midnight Green, and generally looks great.
+The Galaxy Note 10 Plus looks awesome too, and it’s available in a range of beautiful colors, and it has a huge edge-to-edge display with a small hole-punch camera at the top.
 It certainly looks more modern than the iPhone.